 Last updated on

 As we enter Autumn, before things start getting too chilly, we have a last chance to enjoy the sight of Fall-ing stars.
-Earth will fly through the debris of comet Giacobini-Zinner, forming the Draconid meteor shower around October 8.
+Earth will fly through the debris of comet Giacobini-Zinner, forming the Draconid meteor shower from around October 6 through October 10.

 Why is this meteor shower called the Draconids?
 Well, if you trace each meteor track backwards, they appear to radiate from the constellation Draco.
 (At this time of year, Draco is low in the northeast sky at around midnight.
 This is not a coincidence.)